dbrugne/donut/README.md

 - [ ] Deal with default user avatar and poster
 - [ ] Set room default color as pink
 - [ ] Set room default avatar and poster with the same as user
+- [ ] Default room/user avatar and poster not well set on named transformation

 **Contents**
 - [ ] Translate texts